 We ask all guests and volunteers to refrain from using phones and other electronic devices anywhere within the public areas of the Centre and the surrounding gardens.

-There are two outgoing phones and UK calls are free up to 60 minutes.
+There is one outgoing phone and UK calls are free up to 60 minutes.
 Please be mindful that during the day, these phones are located in working offices.

 Special diets